pokpitch/eks-terraform/README.md

 ## Step 1: Define Your Infrastructure

 In this step, we will define our infrastructure using custom Terraform modules tailored to our specific requirements.
 These modules streamline the deployment process, making it more efficient and adaptable to your needs.
-We will dive into the details of the "eks" module, which plays a pivotal role in creating our Kubernetes cluster.

-**1.1 Custom Terraform Modules**
+### Custom Terraform Modules

 Before we proceed, let's introduce the custom Terraform modules we've created to enhance the modularity of our infrastructure definition.
 These modules include:

-- **Network Module:** This module handles VPC, subnet configurations, and related network components, ensuring network isolation and security.
+- **Network Module:** This module handles VPC, subnet configurations, and related network components, ensuring network isolation.

 - **Security Group Module:** The security group module facilitates the definition and management of security groups, which are essential for controlling inbound and outbound traffic to our resources securely.

 - **EKS Module:** The EKS module, the star of this article, is responsible for creating and configuring the Amazon Elastic Kubernetes Service (EKS) cluster.
 It orchestrates the setup of our Kubernetes environment, complete with worker nodes, control plane, and necessary components.

-**1.2 Exploring the EKS Module**
+### Exploring the EKS Module

-In this section, we will delve into the "eks" module, a critical component in managing our EKS cluster.
-The "eks" module is responsible for configuring and deploying the Amazon Elastic Kubernetes Service (EKS) cluster.
+In this section, we will delve into the **eks module**, a critical component in managing our EKS cluster.
+The **eks module** is responsible for configuring and deploying the Amazon Elastic Kubernetes Service (EKS) cluster.
 It consists of several primary components and configurations that are pivotal for achieving a well-orchestrated Kubernetes environment:

-**1.2.1 Creating the EKS Cluster**
+**Creating the EKS Cluster**

 To initiate our EKS cluster, we employ the `aws_eks_cluster` resource.
 This resource requires specific parameters to define the cluster's characteristics.
 Let's take a closer look at the key attributes:

-- **Name:** This parameter represents the name of our EKS cluster, serving as a unique identifier within the AWS environment.
+- **Name:** This parameter represents the name of our EKS cluster.

 - **Role ARN:** The ARN (Amazon Resource Name) of the IAM role assigned to the EKS cluster.
 This role is responsible for granting the necessary permissions to manage and operate the cluster.